hydai/Cloud-Databases-Assignment-1/README.md

 - The performance comparison under different ratio between **SampleTxn** and **UpdateItemPriceTxn**
 - Anything worth mentioning

 	Note: There is no strict limitation to the length of your report.
-Generally, a 2~3 pages report with some figures and tables is fine.
+Generally, a 2~3 pages report with some figures and tables is fine. **Remember to include all the group members' student IDs in your report.**